pfheatwole/thesis/source/canopy_geometry.rst

-[[By this point I've introduced wing sections (the conventional starting point for parametrizing a wing geometry) which naturally resulted in a general equation that specifies the points on the wing surfaces (chords, camber lines, or profiles) in terms of points in the wing sections.
+[[By this point I've introduced wing sections (the conventional starting point for parametrizing a wing geometry) which naturally resulted in a general equation that specifies the points on the wing surfaces (chords, camber lines, or profiles) in terms of points in the section coordinate systems.
 The general equation is defined in terms of four variables: scale, position, orientation, and points.
 Each variable must be defined.
 Defining each variable explicitly is a pain, so we want parametric functions of simple *design parameters* that define the variables.
 The airfoil geometry already parametrized the points, now I need to parametrize the others.]]

 ..
 Introduce my simplified parametrization for parafoils

 It's annoying to design the section leading edges directly.
-Instead, define it using more convenient *design parameters*:
+Instead, decompose it into two separate vectors: one from the section origin (the section leading edge) to some arbitrary *reference point* :math:`RP`, and one from the reference point to the canopy origin:

 .. math::

-   \vec{r}_{LE/O}^c = \vec{r}_{RP/O}^c + \vec{r}_{LE/RP}^c
+   \vec{r}_{LE/O}^c = \vec{r}_{LE/RP}^c + \vec{r}_{RP/O}^c

-Where `RP` are as-yet nebulous "reference points" and :math:`\vec{r}_{RP/O}^c` are the design curves (`x(s)` and `yz(s)`, in my case).
+Where `RP` are as-yet nebulous "reference points" and :math:`\vec{r}_{RP/O}^c` is defined by the *design curves* (`x(s)` and `yz(s)`, in my case).
 This lets you choose reference points other than the leading edges, and position those points explicitly in the wing coordinate system.
 (Note that the leading edges remain the origin of the section coordinate systems.)

 In my case I chose to define the reference points using positions on the section chords: